APPLY ONLINE OR DOWNLOAD AN APPLICATION FORM AND RETURN IT TO US.

 Experience in social care is good but not mandatory as training will be provided.
 When you apply for a job you will need to pass background checks (DBS) before you are able to start working.

-Once you start working at Reliant Healthcare you will also receive on-the-job training from your employer.
+Once you start working at Reliant Recruitment Limited you will also receive on-the-job training from your employer.
 This will include working closely with experienced colleagues.
 You may also attend external courses, for example on first aid, food hygiene, health and safety, and how to lift and move people safely.

 You will be expected to take part in a induction programme provided by your employer.
 This will be based on national minimum standards of care, which cover areas such as: